Nicholas D'Agosto: Career

 D'Agosto's big break came when he was cast as the ethical committee chairman Larry Fouch in the dark teenage comedy Election (1999), while he was still a senior at Creighton Prep.
 The film was written and directed by Alexander Payne, another alumnus of Creighton Prep.
 D'Agosto starred in the film Psycho Beach Party (2000) while still in college.
 In 2002, he moved to Los Angeles to pursue a full-time acting career.

 He landed guest appearances on primetime television series such as Boston Public, ER, Six Feet Under, Cold Case, House, Supernatural, and Without a Trace.
 He appeared in three episodes of The Office.
 He also played West Rosen on the series Heroes.

 To prepare for the film Fired Up!, D'Agosto spent three weeks at a cheer camp and worked with a professional choreographer.
 He also starred in From Prada to Nada with Camilla Belle, which is loosely based on Jane Austen's Sense and Sensibility.
 In 2011, he starred as Sam Lawton in Final Destination 5.

-In Fall 2012, D'Agosto played the role of Tony Kirby in You Can't Take It with You.
+In Fall 2012, D'Agosto played the role of Tony Kirby in You Can't Take It with You at the Antaeus Theatre Company in Los Angeles.

 As of 2013, D'Agosto co-starred in Showtime's Masters of Sex as obstetrician Dr. Ethan Haas, fictional protégé of pioneering sex researcher Dr. William H. Masters (of Masters and Johnson fame).
 His character is a composite of two of Masters' actual associates.

 To prepare for the part of Dr. Haas, in addition to reading the biography that Masters of Sex is based on, D'Agosto read The Fifties by David Halberstam.
 He also watched movies from the 1950s and documentaries on journalist Edward R. Murrow, which had a lot of "individual footage of interviews with these sort of everyday people from that time period."

 In late 2014, he appeared on Grey's Anatomy playing the OB/GYN surgical resident Graham Maddox.
 He left the show late November 2014 in the episode 'Risk'.

 D'Agosto was cast in early October 2015 in the role of Harvey Dent in the television series Gotham.

 In 2017, D'Agosto starred in the lead role in NBC's mockumentary legal comedy series, Trial & Error.
 Season 2 wrapped in August 2018.

 In November 2022, D'Agosto has a recurring role as Deputy Director Doug Bailey in Criminal Minds: Evolution.

 Personal life

 He married Andrea Bricco in 2015.
 They have one child, a son.
+He is currently pursuing a Masters in Divinity through Meadville Lombard.